DeepanshuProgrammer/GeeksforGeeks/README.md

 compiling it, you gain a "Geek Bit".
 You can exchange this "Geek Bit" into various gifts, swags as well as learning opportunities.
 You can exchange it in T-Shirts, Bags, Different Vouchers, Courses, Off-Passes etc. There are many more swags into it.

 Compolete Fast and you will get the goodies at time.
 For the home delivery.
-It shall be delivered in 10 days.
+It shall be delivered in 10 days. you have to wait for some time

 You should have to solve it properly.
 Do it now and claim your swag.